kvburke/Employers-Come-Here-Please/README.md

 Write data from program to XML file for webservice consumption.

 The program that interfaces with SQLite database.
 I choose SQLite over a traditional database to be user friendly on more machines.
+Data is generated and stored in data.db file instead of having to install anything.
 Displays records, inserts records, finds average over a range, sorts data in database column.

 REQUIRES BOOST AND SQLITE3 LIBRARIES!!!